Anti-French sentiment: New Zealand

 France controls several islands in the Pacific Ocean which include New Caledonia, Wallis and Futuna Islands and French Polynesia.
 There have been sporadic independence demonstrations in French Polynesia, and briefly in the 1980s, a pro-independence insurgency in New Caledonia, led by the Front de Libération Nationale Kanak Socialiste.

 There is also the issue of nuclear testing in the Pacific.
 Since 1960, around 200 nuclear tests have occurred around the Pacific, to the opprobrium of other Pacific states, Australia and New Zealand.
-In 1982, New Zealand reggae band Herbs released their breakthrough single, "French Letter", which strongly criticised French nuclear testing.
-The end of the Cold War led to a French moratorium on nuclear testing, but it was lifted in 1995 by Jacques Chirac.
-French security forces have sought to interfere with the activity of nuclear testing protesters.
 In 1972, the Greenpeace vessel Vega was rammed at Moruroa.
 The following year Greenpeace protesters were detained by the French, and the skipper claimed he was beaten.
 Also, in 1985 the French secret service bombed and sank the Greenpeace ship Rainbow Warrior in Auckland, New Zealand.
 Greenpeace had been a very vocal opponent of French nuclear testing in the Pacific.
+In 1982, New Zealand reggae band Herbs released their breakthrough single, "French Letter", which strongly criticised French nuclear testing.
+The end of the Cold War led to a French moratorium on nuclear testing, but it was lifted in 1995 by Jacques Chirac.
+French security forces had sought to interfere with the activity of nuclear testing protesters.
 Australia ceased military cooperation with France and embargoed the export of uranium to France.
 Chirac's decision to run a nuclear test series at Mururoa on 5 September and 2 October 1995, just one year before the Comprehensive Test Ban Treaty was to be signed, caused worldwide protest, including an embargo of French wine.
 Riots took place across Polynesia, and the South Pacific Forum threatened to suspend France.